 In the fetus, the role of vitamin D is fundamental for:

-- Ensure adequate fetal bone mineralization, reduce the number of neonatal hypocalcemia and rickets in infants.
+- Ensure adequate fetal bone mineralization, reduce the number of neonatal hypocalcemias and rickets in infants.

-- Reduce the risk of pre-eclampsia or low birth weight of the baby.
+- Reduce the risk of pre-eclampsia or low birth weight.

-The body knows how to synthesize vitamin D by exposing the skin to the sun, which explains the deficits generally observed in populations in winter.
+The body can synthesize vitamin D by exposing the skin to the sun, which explains the deficiencies generally observed in populations in winter.

-Food sources of vitamin D are mainly animal sources (cod liver, etc.), but today we find vitamin D3 extracted from lichen as a supplement.
+Food sources of vitamin D are mainly of animal origin (cod liver etc.), but in supplementation we now find vitamin D3 extracted from lichen.

-The importance of good vitamin D intake is known to all health professionals.
-And this, during pregnancy and from the first days of life of the newborn in the maternity ward.
+The importance of adequate vitamin D intake is known to all health professionals, both during pregnancy and from the first days of a newborn's life in the maternity ward.

-According to the College of Obstetricians, the recommendations for pregnant women increase up to 1000 IU/day from the 6th month.
+According to the College of Obstetricians, recommendations for pregnant women increase to 1000 IU/day from the 6th month.

-ANSES, for its part, estimates satisfactory intakes for the entire duration of pregnancy at 600 IU/day (i.e. the adult RDA).
+ANSES, for its part, estimates satisfactory intake for the entire duration of pregnancy at 600 IU/day (i.e. the adult RDA).

-For newborns, the recommendations are 400 IU/day from birth, with a tolerance of up to 800 IU from one year of age.
+For newborns, the recommendations are 400 IU/day from birth, with tolerance up to 800 IU from one year of age.

-Note: breast milk is low in vitamin D, even when the mother's intake is satisfactory.
-Under no circumstances can breast milk be considered sufficient for the baby's vitamin D needs.
+Please note: Breast milk is low in vitamin D, even when the mother's intake is adequate.
+Breast milk should never be considered sufficient to meet a baby's vitamin D needs.

-Please note, remember to inform the doctors concerned of your vitamin D intake (and then that of the baby).
+Please remember to inform the relevant doctors of your vitamin D intake (and then that of the baby).

 Since vitamins are involved in all physiological mechanisms, it is easy to generalize by saying that any vitamin deficiency should be avoided during pregnancy, with the exception of vitamin A in the form of retinol (see below).